MassTransit/MassTransit/docs/usage/producers.md

 ## Controlling publishing

-If the bus is stopped, the publish operation task will block (async) until the publising is completed (successfully or failed).
-If you want to force finishing the async  call, you can use the overload with a TaskCompletionSource:
+If the bus is stopped, the publish operation task will block (async) until publishing completes (either successfully or not).
+If you want to be able to cancel the async call, you can use the overload taking a ```TaskCompletionSource```:

 ```cs
 using var tcs = new CancellationTokenSource(_sendTimeout);